networkimprov/mnm/README.md

 - codestyle.txt: how to make Go source much more clear
 - mnm: the server executable
 - After first run:
   userdb/: user & group data
   qstore/: queued messages awaiting delivery

 ### Quick start

-1. go get github.com/networkimprov/mnm

-2. Start test sequence
-a) cd $GOPATH/src/github.com/networkimprov/mnm # or alternate directory for new files
-b) go run mnm 10 # run continuous test with simulated clients (may be 2-1000)
-c) ctrl-C to stop
+1. Download & Build
+a) `go get github.com/networkimprov/mnm`
+b) `cd $GOPATH/src/github.com/networkimprov/mnm`

-3. Enable TCP+TLS (assumes above working directory)
+1. Enable TCP+TLS with self-signed certificate
-a) openssl ecparam -genkey -name secp384r1 -out server.key
+a) `openssl ecparam -genkey -name secp384r1 -out server.key`
-b) openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650
+b) `openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650`
-c) cp mnm.conf mnm.config # revise ntp.hosts and adjust listen.laddr with host:port as necessary
+c) `cp mnm.conf mnm.config` # edit to revise ntp.hosts and adjust listen.laddr with "host:port"

+   Note: On a public Internet host, port 443 will see a steady trickle of probe requests (often with nefarious intent) which pollutes the mnm logs.
+   Choose a port above 1024 to avoid this.

+1. Run
-d) go run mnm # default port 443 may require sudo
+a) `./mnm` # default port 443 may require sudo; logs to stdout/stderr
+b) ctrl-C to stop
+or
+a) `./mnm >> logfile 2>&1 &` # run in background, logs to end of logfile
-e) ctrl-C or send SIGINT signal to trigger graceful shutdown
+b) `kill -s INT <background_pid>` # send SIGINT signal, triggering graceful shutdown

+### Testing

+Continuous test sequence with simulated clients
+a) `./mnm 10` # may be 2-1000
+b) ctrl-C to stop

 ### TMTP Summary